wookie-fatcat/agility/README.md

 # Agility: Automated Optimisation of the Octopus Agile Tariff on Solis Solar Systems

-## NOTE: UNDER DEVELOPMENT AND NOT YET READY FOR USE
+## NOTE: UNDER TESTING.
+FEEL FREE TO TRY IT OUT

-Feel free to read the documentation so far though!

 ## What is Agility?